 Most USA students chose math as their favorite subject and only 9% of the USA students liked English whereas most Czech students chose learning a foreign language as their favorite subject, with English being their favorite.
 More students in the USA liked PE (but maybe because we do more sports through school???) than Czech students.

-Subject in School
+Subject in

 Foreign Language 27%